KiHa 11: KiHa 11-300

 Six 2nd-batch KiHa 11-300 cars (KiHa 11-301–306) were delivered to Ise Depot from Niigata Tekkō (now Niigata Transys) in March 1999.
 These differ significantly from earlier cars in having unpainted stainless steel bodies.
 Passenger windows are 50 mm taller and 140 mm wider than on earlier batches.
 They are equipped with universal access toilets and a wheelchair space, reducing seating capacity to 46, but with the overall capacity remaining at 110 passengers.

 The KiHa 11-300 cars are normally used on the Meishō Line.

 Two former JR Central cars were transferred to the TKJ to replace older KiHa 11-200 series cars, following modifications, including the addition of LCD passenger information screens.
 KiHa 11-301 entered service on the line from 24 September 2015, and KiHa 11-302 was transferred in March 2016.
 In June 2016, car KiHa 11-302 received a modified livery, with an orange band at window level similar to the style of the KiHa 11-200s replacing the orange waistline stripe inherited from JR Central.

 Resale

 Hitachinaka Seaside Railway

 In April 2015, three former JR Central cars, KiHa 11-123/203/204, were sold to the Hitachinaka Seaside Railway in Ibaraki Prefecture.
 Two more KiHa 11-200 series cars formerly owned by TKJ were resold to the Hitachinaka Seaside Railway in 2015 and 2016.
 Of these, KiHa 11-201 was moved by road to the Hitachinaka Seaside Railway in September 2015, and KiHa 11-202 was moved by road to the Hitachinaka Seaside Railway in March 2016.

 Myanmar

-16 former KiHa 11 cars were shipped to Myanmar in 2015.
+16 former KiHa 11 cars were shipped to Myanmar in 2015, and reclassified as RBE (rail bus engine).